 Usually, successful drivers earn a kickass nickname during their career.
 Take a look at Kimi “Iceman” Räikkönen, Michael “Red Baron” Schumacher, or Mika “Flying Finn” Häkkinen for instance.
 But none of those nicknames truly inspire fear amongst the competitors.
 Do you really think Stirling Moss shat himself trying to overtake Mike “Butterfly” Hawthorn?
-Who are you kidding?
+Who are we kidding?

 Well, maybe that one guy was kind of menacing: Ricardo “Cuchilla” Londoño-Bridge.